rickhowe/sample/README.md

 ### Introduction

-Vim provides diff mode which is useful to see differences between buffers.
+Vim provides diff mode which is useful to see differences between windows.
-However, it always shows the differences for entire line of buffers.
-And it can not compare a part of line, and sentences and paragraphs which are separated into several lines.
+However, it always shows the differences for entire line.
+And can not compare a sequence of words in a line, and sentences and paragraphs which are separated into several lines.

-To compare partially everywhere in buffers, this plugin provides two groups of commands, which are alternative to vim original `:diffthis`, `:diffoff`, and `:diffupdate`.
+To compare partially everywhere in windows, this plugin provides two groups of commands, which are alternative to vim original `:diffthis`, `:diffoff`, and `:diffupdate`.
 One is for which allows to select a range of lines to be compared in diff mode.
 Another is for which allows to select the Visual area